 Directed by John Kahrs, Age of Sail is a multi-platform immersive story set on the north Atlantic in 1900.
 I developed the non-photorealistic look, and lit all shots.
-Age of Sail has won a VES Award and an Annie Award, and was short-listed for an Academy Award for Best Animated Short.
+Age of Sail has won three Emmy Awards, a VES Award and an Annie Award, and was short-listed for an Academy Award for Best Animated Short.

 Directed by Patrick Osborne, Pearl was Google Spotlight Stories' first foray into full VR.
 I developed the non-photorealistic look.
 Pearl has won an Emmy Award, three Annie Awards, and was nominated for an Academy Award for Best Animated Short.